Frequently Asked Questions About Mental Health

 Support groups are non-professional organizations that offer spaces for people to come together for peer support.
 There are many different support groups available for mental health conditions.

 A few resources that offer specific support topics include:1-3

 Will my insurance cover mental health services?

-Are mental health professionals trained to work with diverse cultures, races, and ethnicities?
+Are mental health professionals trained to work with someone who looks like me?

-One option is to speak with your insurance company about available psychotherapists or counselors covered in your area.
-Another option is to ask your doctor for a mental health referral, without disclosing why you are seeking it.
+One option is to speak with your insurance company about therapists or counselors in your area.
+Another option is to ask your doctor for a mental health referral without disclosing why you are seeking it.
 A third option is using online mental health resources to find care in your area.